 The good news, there is amazing information out there for women’s health, and you can even start fasting on specific days of the week if you can’t put it onto your daily schedule.
 Be careful as fasting is not advised for certain medical conditions, so check with your health care provider.

 Potential Side Effects of Post Menopause Intermittent Fasting for Women

 There is some research that claims that intermittent fasting works better for men than women.
 As every individual is different, results may not be the same for all.
 A 2005 study has indicated that alternate day fasting worsened the blood glucose level in post-menopausal women and the same was not observed in men.
 Hence, if you experience any variation in your blood sugar while following intermittent fasting, consult your doctor.

 You can follow a less restrictive type of fasting with a short fasting window or 12-hour intermittent fasting to avoid the risk of blood sugar fluctuations.

 Want to try intermittent fasting and see if it works for you?
 Take a 21-Day Intermittent Fasting Challenge.
 Get a challenge guide, daily tips, and reminders that keep you motivated throughout your fasting routine.

 Menopause can be challenging, but you can stay healthy and fit with the right diet and lifestyle modifications.
 With the ongoing hormonal changes, it is normal to feel stressed and depressed.
-Following intermittent fasting can significantly improve various menopause symptoms like body weight, insulin resistance, and mood swings.
+Following intermittent fasting can significantly improve various menopause symptoms like body weight, insulin resistance, healthy insulin levels, improved ldl cholesterol to a normal range, and improvement in your mood swings.
 With the right balance of nutrients, intermittent fasting can help you look and feel your best.